 No sustainability work can be successful without fully engaging the community.
 Over the years, the Company has partnered with a large number of community groups and NGOs in a wide range of educational programs to raise awareness of environmental protection amongst youngsters.

-Through the Hang Lung As One volunteer teams in Hong Kong and mainland China, we carried out a number of green educational initiatives including the Architectural Tour Program which allows secondary students to learn about the development and cultural heritage of different old districts; the Green LEEDers program which provides opportunities for primary students to appreciate the importance of low-carbon living, energy saving, eco-experience and diversion; as well as a wide array of outdoor activities including rock cleaning, beach cleaning, cycling at rural areas, night safari through which youngsters were able to appreciate the beauty of nature and the importance of protecting the environment through one’s chosen actions.
+Through the Hang Lung As One volunteer teams in Hong Kong and mainland China, we carried out a number of green educational initiatives including the Green LEEDers program and Food Waste Education program which provides opportunities for primary students to appreciate the importance of low-carbon living, energy saving, eco-experience and diversion; as well as a wide array of outdoor activities including tree planting, rock cleaning, beach cleaning, cycling at rural areas, night safari through which youngsters were able to appreciate the beauty of nature and the importance of protecting the environment through one' s chosen actions.